School of Education & Educator Preparation Program

 - Master of Arts in Teaching (MAT) degree programs in Art Education (5-Adult), Biology Education (9-Adult), Chemistry Education (9-Adult), Elementary Education (K-6), English Education (5-Adult), FACS Education (5-Adult), General Science Education (5-Adult), Mathematics Education (5-Adult), Physical Education (PK-Adult), Social Studies Education (5-Adult), and Spanish Education (5-Adult).

 - NOTE: An additional MAT program for initial licensure in Music Education (PK-Adult) was added to the EPP in 2020.
 Additionally in 2020, the program previously identified as Spanish Education (5-Adult) was expanded to include German, French, and Japanese, and is now identified as World Languages Education (5-Adult) for both BA and MAT programs.*

 Advanced Programs Shepherd University currently does not have any advanced programs per CAEP guidelines.

 Simply put, accreditation is quality assurance through external peer review.
 When an institution or specialized program is accredited, it has demonstrated that meets standards set by organizations representing the academic community, professionals, and other stakeholders.
 To maintain accreditation the institution or program must undergo a similar review on a regular basis.
 Typically reviews are conducted every 7 to 10 years.

 There are two types of accreditation: institutional and professional (sometimes called programmatic).

 Professional accreditors review departments, schools, and colleges usually within a higher education institution.
 An institution, especially a larger university, might simultaneously maintain accreditation from a regional accreditor as well as from several professional accreditors.

-To help you and your students become familiar with the “language” of CAEP, please go to the CAEP glossary.
+To become familiar with the “language” of CAEP, please go to the CAEP glossary.